TeamStacks/hw4/README.md

 8) Go back to AU and you should not see your coin anymore.

-9) Click the Gear/Cog icon that you see on every page, and log out.
+9) Click the Gear/Cog icon that you see on every page.
+This is your profile.

+10) Check the box that says "Use Light Theme".
+Update your profile.

+11) Click on your profile again (Gear/Cog icon) and click Log Out to log out.

 ## Pages
 	index.html - Login/signup page.
 Should open modal and allow you to log in or sign up.